StefanKurtenbach/Ubatchcat/README.md

 # batchcat
-Batch cat fastq.gz files in all folders and create merged output (cat) files in a combined output folder
+Batch cat fastq.gz files in all folders and create merged output files in a combined output folder

+Options:
+-p Y (default is -p N), triggers paired-end mode.
+All files containing "_R1_" in filename will be merged seperatelly from                     files with "_R2_" in file name.

-Script will merge (cat) files in all folders present where the python script is located and save an output file for each folder.
+Script will merge (cat) files in all folders present where the python script is located and save a seperate output file for each folder.
 All output files will be saved to the "Output" folder.
 Output files will be named according to their folder name.

-To run, simply place the script into the folder where all your files are (see below), and execute (python UBatchcatv1-1.py)
+To run, simply place the script into the folder where all your files are (see below), and execute (python UBatchcat.py)

 BEFORE RUN:

-    --- UBatchcatv1-1.py
+    --- UBatchcat.py
     --- Sample1
       --- 2016-05-03-01-F47_S7_L001_R1_001.fastq.gz
       --- 2016-05-03-01-F47_S7_L002_R1_001.fastq.gz